 Trials is a unique partnership of Harvard Law School, NYU School of Law, and the Advantage Testing Foundation.
 It is a fully subsidized summer study program for students of modest means whose backgrounds are currently underrepresented at the nation’s top law schools.

 For five weeks in the summer, Trials students take residence at Harvard or New York University.
 The residency alternates from year to year.
-In 2018, Trials will be held at the NYU School of Law.
+In 2019, Trials will be held at Harvard Law School from June 30th - August 3rd.